IDevAyesha/IDevAyesha/README.md

 ## ⚡ Fun Fact

-> I’m deeply passionate about **exploring new paths**—whether it’s a new tech stack, a different design pattern, or an innovative project idea.
+> I’m deeply passionate about **exploring new paths** whether it’s a new tech stack, a different design pattern, or an innovative project idea.
 > I love to collaborate, learn, and create meaningful digital experiences that make an impact.

-> _“Code is like poetry — when written with clarity and purpose, it becomes art.”_
+> _“Code is like poetry,  when written with clarity and purpose, it becomes art.”_

 ---